AngleProtocol/angle-docs/README.md

 ### [Stablecoins](stablecoins.md)

-Angle is so far behind two stablecoins:

-- agEUR: pegged to the value of the Euro - €.
+Angle is so far behind only one stablecoin, agEUR, pegged to the value of the Euro - €.
-- agGOLD: pegged to the value of 1 Troy ounce of Gold (1 oz t = 0.031kg).

 ### [Core module](core-module/overview.md)